temporalio/graphql/README.md

-*⚠️ This project is in alpha.
+*⚠️ This project is an alpha POC of a generic GraphQL API for Temporal.
 We welcome feedback and contributions.*

 A GraphQL server that uses the [TypeScript SDK](https://docs.temporal.io/docs/typescript/introduction) to query Temporal Server.
 Built with [Apollo Server](https://www.apollographql.com/docs/apollo-server).